logicmagix/locomotive/README.md

 A command-line Steam launcher for Linux to browse and launch games with a interface.

 ## Features
+- Add non-games with `add` command *AppID is displayed when launching the game*
 - Browse Steam library using `less` (SPACE, b, j/k or arrow keys).
 - Launch games by number, quit with `q`.
 - Supports native Steam and Flatpak.
-- Keeps Steam UI minimized in the background *unless there are relevant messages or shader caching.
+- Keeps Steam UI minimized in the background *unless there are relevant messages or shader caching.*
 - Truncates logs for clean runs.
 - Customizable non-game filtering via `~/.config/locomotive/non_games.conf`.
 - Train-themed ASCII art and messages.